The dispersion time of random walks on finite graphs: Conclusions

 \end{con}

-The counter example to concentration (Proposition \ref{conccounter}) from Section \ref{prelim} motivates the following open problem. \begin{pbl}What conditions must a graph satisfy for the dispersion time to concentrate around its expectation? \end{pbl}
+The counter example to concentration (Proposition \ref{conccounter}) motivates the following open problem. \begin{pbl}What conditions must a graph satisfy for the dispersion time to concentrate around its expectation? \end{pbl} In forthcoming work we examine the total number of steps taken by an IDLA dispersion process and its relation to other graph properties.

-Other interesting variants of the dispersion process are when the number of particles is either considerably smaller or considerably larger than the number of sites (it is conceivable to believe that the parallel dispersion time is maximal if the two numbers are equal).
 It might be also worth studying a version of the dispersion process where the origin is sampled uniformly at random for each particle.